 Advisory Committee

-Each candidate who has achieved admission to the program as an advanced graduate (Ed.S.) candidate is assigned a three-member Advisory Committee approved by the Dean of the School of Education.
+Each candidate who has achieved admission to the program as an advanced graduate (Ed.S.) candidate is assigned a three-member Advisory Committee, comprised of two faculty members and the Program Director of the candidate's major.

 Attendance Policy